DEVOTION TO THE CHILD JESUS

 Devotion to the Child Jesus is popular around the world.
-It is rooted in the belief that even as a Child, Christ was ready to do the mission His Father sent Him to do.
-As an infant He was both loved (by the Magi and the shepherds) and persecuted (by Herod the Great).
-He showed an example of obedience to religious authority by being presented in the Temple.
-As a boy He couldn’t wait to begin His messianic role as Teacher by conversing with the doctors in the Temple.
+It is rooted in the belief that even as a child, Christ was ready to do the mission His Father sent Him to do.
+As an infant, He was both loved (by the Magi and the shepherds) and persecuted (by Herod the Great).
+He showed an example of obedience to religious authority by being presented in the temple.
+As a boy, He couldn’t wait to begin His messianic role as a teacher by conversing with the temple doctors.

-Devotion to the Child Jesus is a way of giving honor to the virtues of Christ’s childhood.
-The Image of the Child Jesus is an invitation to strive for the virtues of simplicity, innocence, humility, obedience and childlike trust and confidence to the Father.
-The veneration of the Image is therefore more than an external expression of our natural love for children.
+Devotion to the Child Jesus is a way of honoring the virtues of Christ’s childhood.
+The image of the Child Jesus is an invitation to strive for the virtues of simplicity, innocence, humility, obedience, and childlike trust and confidence in the Father.
+The veneration of the image is, therefore, more than an external expression of our natural love for children.
 It involves a commitment to strive after the Child Jesus' special virtues.

 There are many images of the Child Jesus that have been made around the world, but only three will be described below.
-Report of miracles have been claimed through the veneration of these images, but the miracles were granted by God more as a result of the people’s devotion to the Christ Child than to the beauty, workmanship or excellence of the images themselves.
-In fact, miracles were performed through the veneration of even those images that have flaws on them.
-God allows this to happen to remind us that it is not the perfection of the image that counts, but the quality of our devotion to the Child.
-St. John of the Cross tells us, “Hence the reason for which God works miracles and grants favors by means of one kind of image rather than by another is not that these should be esteemed more than those, but to the end that, by means of the wonder that they cause, there may be awakened sleeping devotion and the affection of the faithful for prayer.”
+Reports of miracles have been claimed through the veneration of these images, but the miracles were granted by God more as a result of the people’s devotion to the Christ Child than to the beauty, workmanship, or excellence of the images themselves.
+In fact, miracles were performed through the veneration of even those images that had flaws on them.
+God allows this to happen to remind us that it is not the perfection of the image that counts but the quality of our devotion to the Child.
+St. John of the Cross tells us, “Hence the reason for which God works miracles and grants favors by means of one kind of image rather than another is not that these should be esteemed more than those, but to the end that, by means of the wonder that they cause, there may be awakened sleeping devotion and the affection of the faithful for prayer.”
 Ascent of Mt.
 Carmel, Book III, Ch.
-36, #2.
+36, No. 2.

 Various Images of the Child Jesus